vti/mojo-faq-addition/FAQ.md

 __where is all this great documentation i've been hearing about?__

-__stylish pdf mojo cheatsheet?__
+__Stylish pdf mojo cheatsheet?__

-__does mojo have an email module?__
+__Does mojo have an email module?__

-No. But CPAN has.
+No. But CPAN does.

-__anyone awake here?__
+__Is anyone awake here?__

-If nobody answers your question at the IRC channel, don't worry, it will be answered when somebody gets up.
+If nobody answers your question at the IRC channel, don't worry, it will be answered when somebody wakes up.

 __How to run Mojo as a CGI script, using a browser?__